 Our Sunday morning worship services are at 8:30 and 11:00 am.
 The 8:30 service is a smaller, quieter, and more intimate worship offering, while the 11:00 service blends traditional and contemporary elements in a rich tapestry of worship and praise.

 For all three services, dress is casual, and everyone is welcome to every part of worship.
-Childcare is available for the two early services, but we love squirmy, giggly, wonderful kids, and all their wild bursts, and we’re glad to have their noisy selves in the sanctuary.
+Childcare is available, but we love squirmy, giggly, wonderful kids, and all their wild bursts, and we’re glad to have their noisy selves in the sanctuary.

 We’re always looking for folks who can pitch in and help make worship possible—by setting the space in the sanctuary, leading the people in prayer, reading Scripture, and more.
 Contact Pastor Steve to get involved!

 Music at Parkville Pres is diverse and alive.
 On any given Sunday, you may hear Beethoven, sing a modern praise song, or join in one of the great, classic hymns of the Christian tradition.
 In worship, as in all things, we seek to be a people who are rooted in our heritage, but also listening and speaking to the world around us.

 There are many ways to participate in the music ministry of PPC.
 We have a large, active, vibrant choir that gives a musical offering at our 11 am worship service.
 They practice on Wednesday nights at 7 pm and Sunday mornings at 10:30, and all voices are welcome!
 There’s also a regular place for other ensembles and soloists, who offer their gifts of voice, instrument, and praise.

 Contact Paul Erickson to learn more and get involved!

 For kids and adults of all ages, we have opportunities for faith formation every Sunday from 9:40 am to 10:40 am.
 The kids gather at 9:40 for a time of singing and praising God in worship, and then move to their individual classes, where they come to know God’s Word and God’s ways.